dbell017/InKind_Tracking_Dashboard/README.md

 ## Dashboard
 [View Interactive Dashboard on Tableau Public](https://public.tableau.com/shared/7XXGD6Y2C?:display_count=n&:origin=viz_share_link)

+The "Select Funding Name" dropdown can be used to switche between views for different funding sources.

 ## Data Notice/Disclaimer
 The data used in this project has been anonymized and modified for portfolio purposes.
 Program names and dollar amounts do not